 There you go!
 Click save and you have you completed creating your first Objective in 7Geese!

 Check out this video for a recap on what we just went through.

-Up next we fly into the 7Geese Home Page, the 7Geese Objective Page, and a guide to Checking-in to your Objectives.
+Up next we fly into the 7Geese Home Page, soar through the 7Geese Objective Feature, including a guide to Checking-in to your Objectives.